 So join the party and start changing the world.

-…and if you’re reading this right now, chances are you’ve found it.
-There are a great many things I am hoping to accomplish here, and I’ve really only just begun.
-Still, I think what I’ve built so far is pretty useful.
-My thunderword video-series has gotten quite a lot of positive response, as has my blog, which ranges in topic from close readings of Joyce’s texts to examinations of Joyce’s influence on our culture today.
-Plus, while no doubt you are here to read about Joyce, you can also read all about me.
-There’s my one man show (hopefully coming soon to a theater near you), there’s my Joyce reading group (which you’ll need to come to my hometown to participate in), and finally there’s all that other stuff I do.
+And (shifting to the first person singular), while no doubt you are here to read about Joyce, you can also read all about me.
+There’s my one man show (hopefully coming soon to a theater near you), there’s my Joyce reading group (which you’ll need to come to my hometown to participate in), and then there’s all that other stuff I do.

 But at a bare minimum, all you really need to know is that I read Joyce, and am thrilled to share what I know with anyone who asks.
 Have fun exploring.